tariqsaidofficial/portfolio-onepage/README.md

 ## 🪪 License

-This project is licensed under the **MIT License** — feel free to use, modify, and distribute it.
+This project is licensed under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute it.